CFA Level III Essay Strategy for 2026

 • Justify, explain, critique, discuss -> short paragraphs (2 to 4 sentences)

-Graders are scoring content, not prose.
-A bullet that says "Lower duration target due to shorter time horizon stated in the vignette" earns the same points as a three-sentence paragraph saying the same thing.
+Graders score content, not prose.
+A bullet that reads "Lower duration target due to shorter time horizon stated in the vignette" earns the same points as a three-sentence paragraph saying the same thing.

 When in doubt, write less.
 The graders read thousands of responses.
-A clear bullet is easier to score than a wandering paragraph, and the grader's first read is what counts.
+A clear bullet is easier to score than a wandering paragraph, and the grader's first read is the one that counts.

 Partial Credit: The Real Game

 CFA Institute publishes guideline answers for past Level III essay questions.
-Read 5 of them and you'll see the pattern: each question has a published rubric with 2 to 6 acceptable answer points.
+Read 5 of them and the pattern jumps out: each question carries a published rubric with 2 to 6 acceptable answer points.
 You earn partial credit for hitting any of them.

 This is the most important strategic insight for the morning session.
 You don't need to write the perfect answer.
 You need to surface as many rubric-aligned points as possible.

 If you don't know the full answer, write down what you do know.
-A partial answer earning 3 of 8 points is far better than a blank.
+A partial answer earning 3 of 8 points beats a blank every time.

 Key Concept